 Primary Partition VS Logical Drive

-Primary partition is the hard disk partition where both Windows OS and user data can reside, and it is the only partition that can be set active.
-In addition, only one primary partition on one hard disk can be set as active to boot operating system at a time.
-It is created by using unallocated space rather than free space.
+Primary partition is the hard disk partition where both Windows OS and user data can be stored, and it is the only partition that can be set active.
+In addition, only one primary partition on one hard disk can be set to boot operating system at a time.
+It can only be created by using unallocated space rather than free space.
 On a MBR disk, there can only be 4 primary partitions or 3 primary partitions and 1 extended partition at most.

-Logical Drive is the very volume that resides in extended partition.
-Extended partition can not be used to store data directly unless users partition it to logical drives.
+Logical Drive is the storage that resides in extended partition.
+An extended partition cannot be used to store data directly unless users partition it to logical drives.
 A hard disk drive can contain the maximum of 1 extended partition, but the extended partition can be divided into multiple logical drives.
 Logical partitions can also be used to install Windows, but there must be a primary partition to save boot files.

-Now, users would get a basic understanding of primary partition and logical drive.
+Now, users have a basic understanding of primary partition and logical drive.
 Different partition type has its own advantages and disadvantages, so users need to convert partition type between primary and logical in specified situations.
-For example, if users want to create more partitions on a MBR disk when there have been 4 primary partitions, they need to set one of primary partitions as logical (note: boot partition and system partition are not suggested); if users want to install Windows operating system but there is no primary partition available to save boot files, they can set one of logical drives as primary.
+For example, if users want to create more partitions on a MBR disk when there have been 4 primary partitions, they need to set one of primary partitions as logical, (note: boot partition and system partition are not suggested).
+If users want to install Windows operating system but there is no primary partition available to save boot files, they can set one of logical drives as primary.

 How to Change Partition Type

-Knowing features of primary partition and logical drive is good for computer use, and users can change partition type reasonably to meet actual demands.
+Knowing the features of primary partition and logical drive is extremely useful for computer users, and they can change partition type in order to meet their needs.